Keyring-Network/core-contracts/docs/index.md

 ```

 Pack 12 20-bit integers into a 240-bit object.
-     @dev uint32 Inputs are truncated above 20 bits of magnitude.
+     @dev uint32 Inputs are limited to 20 bits of magnitude.
      @param input Array of 20-bit integers to pack cast as an array of uint32.

 ### unpack